nealsonS/nealsonS/README.md

 In the past, I have worked on projects in
 - Computer vision research
+- Visual Language Models
-- Visual Language Models, Graph Neural Networks
+- Graph Neural Networks
 - Recommender Systems
 - Distributed Data Mining using Spark
 - Database Management Systems